Willy Adames Preview, Player Props: Brewers vs. Phillies

-The Milwaukee Brewers, including Willy Adames (.308 batting average in his past 10 games), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at American Family Field, Friday at 8:10 PM ET.
+The Milwaukee Brewers, including Willy Adames and his .487 slugging percentage over his past 10 games, take on starting pitcher Aaron Nola and the Philadelphia Phillies at American Family Field, Saturday at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Cubs.
+He racked up three RBI (going 1-for-4 with a home run) in his most recent game against the Phillies.

 Willy Adames Game Info & Props vs. the Phillies